The Muslim cleric fell into a two-year coma after being shot in the head near his home in northwestern Sweden.

 Nazarov miraculously survived the attack, but fell into a coma which would last more than two years.

-Public broadcaster SVT said the Russian suspect had been charged in his absence in order for authorities to have him extradited from Russia to Sweden to stand trial.
+Public broadcaster SVT said the Russian suspect had been detained in absentia in order for authorities to have him extradited from Russia to Sweden to stand trial.

 Earlier this week, an appeals court upheld the sentencing of a 37-year-old Uzbek man who had been convicted by a lower court for attempting to kill Nazarov.
 The court ruled that the attack was a contract killing.